 Hugh Lane Gallery, Parnell Square Saturday 10th February 3pm.

-As part of the Citywide Reading Campaign, join author Erika McGann who will read from her book Making Millions followed by a Q&A. Erika will be accompanied by illustrator Vince Reid, who will discuss the illustrations he made for Erika’s book as well as leading a practical demonstration on what it takes to make a great illustration!
-Suitable for ages 6-10 years old.
+As part of the Citywide Reading Campaign, join author Erika McGann who will read and chat about writing her book Making Millions followed by a Q&A. Suitable for ages 6-10 years old.

 Free admission.
 Booking not necessary – first come basis.